darbinreyes/subparprogrammer/textbooks/os_concepts_galvin/osc9e_src/README.md

 # linux-headers-3.16.0-4-common/

+* It appears that the Linux kernel source (mentioned below) also contains most of the definitions in here.
+See subparprogrammer/textbooks/os_concepts_galvin/osc9e_src/linux-3.16.81/include/linux/list.h.

 This directory contains a copy of the code obtained from the directory `/usr/src/linux-headers-3.16.0-4-common/` inside of the Debian Linux VirtualBox VM that is provided with the Operating System Concepts textbook 9th edition.
 This is useful for completing the exercises in chapter 2, to see all the definitions in list.h.
 It is also a good reference for C code in general.
 The way in which the list is implemented is instructive.
 There appear to be corresponding man pages e.g. `man list_head` (inside the Linux VM).

 * To get this code explicitly from inside the Linux VM: